 "Lovin' Libraries: Stanford Internship Program," presenter, October Conference for New England Academic Librarians, Dartmouth College, Hanover, NH, October 2013

 “5-Minutes of a Day in the Life of the Pirate Librarian,” California Academic and Research Libraries Conference, San Diego, CA, April 2012.

-“YouTube, Second Life and Kindles in Library Instruction,” LOEX-of-the-West Conference, Mount Royal University, June 2010, Calgary, Alberta.
+“A Day in the Second Life of Students of the Pirate Librarian,” LOEX-of-the-West Conference, Mount Royal University, June 2010, Calgary, Alberta.

 “Transformers: More Than Meets the Eye with Library Technology,” International Federation of Library Association, August 2009, Bologna, Italy.

 Before coming to Stanford, I worked at the Hesburgh Libraries at the University of Notre Dame.
-Before that I worked at Medical, Business, and Public libraries.
+Prior to that I worked at Medical, Business, and Public libraries.
 Interestingly enough, I was employed as a Certified Criminal Defense Private Investigator before becoming a librarian.